slavanga/baseguide/README.md

 ## Buttons
-Buttons consist of base settings as wells as variations.
+Buttons consist of base settings as well as variations.
 Both can be configured in the settings file.
-It’s recommended to use a class for ```$button-selector``` instead of an element selector.
-Buttons often come in multiple forms (e.g. close buttons) where a lot of the base styles would have to be undone.

 The first button variation (base) just adds to the existing base styles and get’s no class output.
 All further variations get their own class output, respecting the ```$meta-class-modifier``` setting.
 An advanced button variations config could look like this: